alex-seville/blanket/README.md

 _(Coming soon)_

 ## Revision History

+Nov-4-12 - 0.9.1
+Works seamlessly with mocha (in node) and uses built in mocha reporters for coverage.

 Oct-29-12 - 0.9.0
 Initial release of blanket.js.
 Works with qunit, but coverage output is not complete.